Gliding in the pines

 There's an ice-skating and broomball rink on the lake, next to a hole in the ice that sees a lot of action at night, when steaming bodies go back and forth between the freezing water and the Finnish sauna.

 A canopy of stars brightens the sky over the lake, which is a good 30 miles from anything.

-The large outdoor hot tub, however, is thoroughly modern and thoroughly appreciated by skiers, especially those of us who, starved for snow, tend to overdo things.
+The large outdoor hot tub is especially appreciated by skiers, especially those of us who, starved for snow, tend to overdo things.

 © Beth Gauper

 The outdoor hot tub is a popular place after a day of skiing.